Tutoring Insurance and The Tutors’ Association

 Benefits of joining The Tutors' Association

-Branding – Gain credibility on your tutoring website or social media channels and reassure parents that you have committed to professional standards by signing up to the Association's code of conduct .
+- Branding – Gain credibility on your tutoring website or social media channels and reassure parents that you have committed to professional standards by signing up to a code of conduct .

 How much does it cost?

 For an individual member, it costs £99 per year.
 You can also pay monthly by direct debit at no additional cost (so only £8.25 per month).
 Considering I just saved £200 on my tutoring insurance, even with the annual membership fee, I'm still £100 better off.
 That's before I've taken advantage of any of the other benefits mentioned above.
 Sounds like a good deal to me.
 Here's where you can apply:

 Unfortunately today's 'compensation culture' is ever increasing with more and more people making claims if they feel there might be some kind of negligence.
 It seems likely that this trend will become more of a problem for the tutoring industry as in other areas of society.
 Getting some insurance is a common way to protect yourself from possible negligence claims against you as an online or face to face tutor.
 There are two main types of liability insurance: